 Based on Definitions~\ref{def:projection-closed-deriv} and~\ref{def:projection-closed-permut-eq}, we can now introduce the subset of graph-embedded rules for which we can obtain decidability of the knowledge problems.

-\begin{defi}[Contracting TRS] A TRS $R$ is said to be {\em contracting} if for any non-subterm rule $l\rightarrow r$ in $R$ one of the following holds: \begin{itemize} \item there exist a position $p$ of $l$, a substitution $\sigma$ ranging over variables, a projection-closed derivation $g \rightarrow_{R_{gemb}}^+ d$ with respect to $R$ such that $l{|_p} = g\sigma$ and $r=d\sigma$ is of depth $1$, \item $l = r$ is a permutative equality of depth $2$ which is projection-closed with respect to $R$. \end{itemize}
+\begin{defi}[Contracting TRS] A graph-embedded TRS $R$ is said to be {\em contracting} if for any non-subterm rule $l\rightarrow r$ in $R$ one of the following holds: \begin{itemize} \item there exist a position $p$ of $l$, a substitution $\sigma$ ranging over variables, a projection-closed derivation $g \rightarrow_{R_{gemb}}^+ d$ with respect to $R$ such that $l{|_p} = g\sigma$ and $r=d\sigma$ is of depth $1$, \item $l = r$ is a permutative equality such that $depth(l)=depth(r)=2$ and $l=r$ is projection-closed with respect to $R$. \end{itemize}

 A contracting TRS, $R$, is \emph{strictly contracting} if for any $l \rightarrow r \in R$, $depth(l)>depth(r)$.

 \end{defi}